Boarding Specific Information

 If you have not already done so, please can you ensure that you let us have the following completed forms (all of which can be downloaded here):

 • Plus any of the other forms included in this booklet that are relevant to your child

-The Boarders’ Weekend is held on the first weekend of term: from Friday evening through to Sunday 10 September.
+The Boarders’ Weekend is held on the first weekend of term: from the evening of Friday 10th September through to Sunday 12th September.
 We do expect all boarders, current and new, to remain in school for this weekend as it has proved an excellent way to help children settle in, make friends and get used to their surroundings.
 Plans are well under way for a great, busy and exciting weekend!
 Please email Becks Scullion if you have any queries ([email protected]).

 • The boarding principles and practice